Selling a Home in Middle Tennessee: 2026 Complete Guide

 Common mistakes to avoid

 • Testing a fantasy price.
-Costs time and leverage.
+Costs time and use.

 • Skipping prep.
 Buyers penalize visible neglect.